-The idea of using the GOP for pricing purposes is stated explicitly for the first time in the papers Bajeux-Besnaino and Portait (1997a, 1997b) and further argued in Aurell et al. (2000a, 2000b).
-In the latter case, the arguments for using the GOP seem to be subject to the criticism raised by Samuelson, but the method as such is not inconsistent with no arbitrage.
-Utility based pricing is reviewed in Davis (1997) and Henderson and Hobson (2008).
-The minimal martingale measure is discussed in, for instance, Schweizer (1995), and the relationship with the GOP is discussed in Becherer (2001) and Christensen and Larsen (2007).
-Good deal bounds were introduced by Cochrane and Saá-Requejo (2000) and extended to a general setting in Björk and Slinko (2006).
+Baviera, Hammarlid, Serva, and Vulpiani (1998, 2000).
+In the later case, the arguments for using the GOP seem to be subject to the criticism raised by Samuelson, but the method as such is not inconsistent with no arbitrage.
+Utility based pricing is reviewed in Davis (1997) and Henderson and Hobson (2004).
+The minimal martingale measure is discussed in, for instance, Schweizer (1995), and the relationship with the GOP is discussed in Becherer (2001) and Christensen and Larsen (2004).
+Good deal bounds was introduced by Cochrane and Saá-Requejo (2000) and extended to a general setting in Björk and Slinko (2005).
 The later has a discussion of the relationship to the minimal martingale measure.

-4.2.
-A World Without a Risk-neutral Measure
+4.2 A World Without a Risk-neutral Measure

 In this section I consider a complete market.
-To keep matters as simple as possible, assume there is a risk-free savings account where the short rate, r, is assumed to be constant.
-Hence,
+To keep matters as simple as possible, assume there is a risk-free savings account, where the short rate, r, is assumed to be constant.
+Hence